Returning to work can be daunting but with the right support, most doctors make a smooth transition back to working life.

 If you are taking maternity leave, your expected return date is based on 52 weeks' paid and unpaid leave entitlement under the NHS Scheme.
-The length of any period of accrued leave which has been agreed may be taken following the end of formal maternity leave period5.
+The length of any period of accrued leave that has been agreed upon may be taken following the end of the formal maternity leave period5.

 If you are considering a return to work after a period of ill health, you should discuss this with your GP or specialist who may also be able to suggest changes to assist your return.

-You should also contact Occupational Health to assess your fitness to practice and also discuss what additional support or adaptations you may need (e.g. reduced working hours, no on-calls, no nights).
+You should also contact Occupational Health to assess your fitness to practice and also discuss what additional support or adaptations you may need (e.g. reduced working hours, no on-call, no nights).

 If you are returning from an OOP, you must ensure that your TPD is aware of your anticipated date of return to secure re-entry to the programme.
 Training placements will depend on availability and therefore it is important you give at least 6 months' notice of your return.